Draggie306/CheatSheets/A level/md/Geography.md

 **⚠ This is a work in progress, unfinished document, unfinished sections are marked with [tbd] and there may be general issues and typos. ⚠** please let me know if there are any errors :)

-Last update: 26/01/2023 21:02
+Last update: 02/01/2023 20:49
-✅ Note: This file is synced with [my GitHub repository](https://github.com/Draggie306/CheatSheets).
-That means that whenever changes are made, you'll see them almost immediately.
+✅ Note: This file is synced with [my Git repository](https://github.com/Draggie306/CheatSheets).
+Whenever changes are made, you'll see them almost immediately.

-Use a PC to see the Table of Contents on the left-hand side to quickly navigate this document.
+Use a PC/device with a large screen to see the Table of Contents on the left-hand side to quickly navigate through this document.

 ![enter image description here](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEgSkB4PciwxT7PTR6WXTvpbsMjwfB28N_dQLygfQkISyrMh7I0uzvy2oGOFzTKfAxc5N1Q8dUCQjueoAyXPQ2BCuySeTXJSbwdxdYYELkGKqSLITnjgImx1zqbLWul1kAAoN8LL3LJGhBMudoC7oEcaEm6RFHzoamwUDDr6mu6L5_KWQTcpfzaTVjEGAA/w5250-h2950/OCR-Geo-ALevel-CheatSheet.png)
 *Top notch graphic design by me*

+Some parts of this document were generated with  _GPT-3_, OpenAI’s large-scale language-generation model.
+The author reviewed, edited, and revised the language to their own liking and takes ultimate responsibility for the content of this publication.

+For more information, see the end.

 # 1.1 Option B – Glaciated Landscapes